npisanti/np-pixelscript/README.md

 =====================================
 cute graphics scripting with oF and lua

-sandbox for scripting vector graphics using lua binded to some oF function, very opinionated workflow.
+sandbox for scripting low res graphics using lua binded to some oF function, very opinionated workflow.

 For Lua scripting i'm using [ofxLua](https://github.com/danomatika/ofxLua), that i just tweaked a bit.